nicky-nym/nicky-nym.github.io/index.md

 ## <span class="chapter">_Chapter 3_ &mdash; Bonus features beyond mobility</span>

-If you're building from scratch, then with a few good design choices it should be possible to build an urban layout that **works far better** than normal conventional cities do.
+If you're building from scratch, then with a few good design choices it's possible to build an urban layout that **works far better** than traditional cities do.
+New designs can be:

 * **[greener & cleaner](#greener)**
 * more **[resilient, durable & reliable](#resilient)**